jpdias/jpdias.github.io/_posts/2026-06-13-old-tricks-fighting-ai-analyst.md

 This is a classic "unpacking bomb" or bloatware strategy.
 Threat actors use raw, uncompressed bitmap data because the DEFLATE algorithm inside standard ZIP formats can compress millions of identical white pixels down to a few kilobytes.
 However, the moment the payload drops and inflates on a target machine, it blows up into a massive file designed to comfortably sail right past maximum file size limits enforced by automated cloud sandboxes and traditional AV scanners. to prove a point, [any.run](https://any.run/) only allows executables up to 16MB.

-To make this thing manageable, I had the AI generate a second tool: a resource slimmer (`pe_strip_rsrc.py`).
+To make this thing manageable, I had the AI generate a second tool: a resource shrinker (`pe_strip_rsrc.py`).
 Rather than hacking off the `.rsrc` section entirely (which causes the underlying Delphi application to instantly crash at runtime when its UI initialization routines fail), the script loops through the PE resource directory tree, pinpoints any `RT_BITMAP` entries ballooning past 100 KB, and surgically rewrites them.

 It swaps the 107 MB block of filler with a minimal, valid 44-byte Device Independent Bitmap (DIB) header representing a tiny 1×1 black pixel: